numworks/epsilon/.github/ISSUE_TEMPLATE/bug_report.md

 #### Environment
- - Omega Version: { go to settings > about > Omega Version and type version here}
+ - Omega Version: {go to settings > about > Omega Version and type the version here}